jfjensen/RoboND-Kinematics-Project/writeup.md

 | 5           | $\frac{\pi}{2}$        | 0                 | 0             |                                      |
 | 6           | $-\frac{\pi}{2}$       | 0                 | 0             |                                      |
 | 7           | 0                      | 0                 | 0.303         | $\theta_7 = 0$                       |

+Above is the table containing the Modified DH parameters.

 ### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.